FAQs

 -

-Moral and Spiritual - For example, junior and senior infants learned about their new school community and how to treat their classmates.
+Values and Ethical Perspectives - For example, junior and senior infants learned about their new school community and how to treat their classmates.

 -